 Associate professor in public health sciences.
 Background in nursing, BSc in Preventive Medicine, Master of Public Health (MPH), PhD in medical sciences.
 The PhD thesis evaluated the Swedish Quitline including a cost-effectiveness analysis.
 Programme director, Public Health Sciences and Global Health programmes (2008-2015).
 From 2013 director Centre for Clinical Education (CCE).
-As director at the CEE work aims to contribute to the continuous professional development including qualified supervision and clinical training at the Stockholm County Council.
-Currently director of the L-section at dept of Learning, Informatics, Management, and Ethics.
+As director at the CEE work aimed to contribute to the continuous professional development including qualified supervision and clinical training at the Stockholm County Council.
+Currently director of the Learning division at dept of Learning, Informatics, Management, and Ethics (LIME).

 Assigned by the Board of Education, Karolinska Institutet, (KI) to ensure high competence of health care professionals meeting the demands of todays as well as preparing for the challenges of tomorrow.
 My vision is excellence in all educational programmes through reforms to foster team learning and inter-professional education, facilitating all three levels of learning: informative, formative and transformative.
 As part of this I initiated a Nordic process starting with the conference "Educating Health Professionals for a New Century" at Nobel Forum 2012.
 Co-organized 2014 the follow-up work-shop "Educating health professionals for tomorrow's global healthcare systems - the role of universities" in collaboration with Lund University, The Royal Swedish Academy of Sciences, the InterAcacademy Medical Panel (IAMP) and KI.
 Active in the work KI:s internationalization action plan 2014-2017 https://internwebben.ki.se/sv/handlingsplan-internationalisering-2014-2017-utbildning-pa-grundniva-och-avancerad-niva.
 The integration of a global perspective into all courses is a means to that end and hence I worked to realise this.
 Established strategic collaboration between KI and Schools of Public Health in Europe, China and US.

-Currently I'm the coordinator at the Centre for Learning and Knowledge.
+Currently I'm the coordinator at the Centre for Learning and Knowledge (CLK).
 Holding specific executive powers delegated by authority of the deans at the board of education.
 Chairing the management team consisting of heads of different units at Karolinska Institutet.

 My educational research includes combining physical and virtual contexts through “Augmented Reality” applications that could contribute to the improvement of competencies among healthcare professionals.
 In another study findings show that educational leadership involves processes on the levels of students, teachers as community and at the organisational level.
 A systemic approach is essential for effective implementation of educational leadership to reach all levels via interaction and communication across an organization.
-Other International experience includes studies in Lao PDR on tobacco policy and a European multi-country qualitative study on cigarette package images among others.
+International experiences includes studies in Lao PDR on tobacco policy and a European multi-country qualitative study on cigarette package images among others.